Dayton police stopped Oregon District shooting in 32 seconds

 DAYTON, Ohio (WDTN) — The six officers who shot and killed the Oregon District Mass Shooting suspect are talking for the first time about their experiences on scene three years ago.
 Most importantly, life after the shooting.

-Retired Dayton Police Sergeant Chad Night and Officers Vincent Carter, David Denlinger, Brain Rolfes, Ryan Nabel and Jeremy Campbell were in the district when the shooting occurred.
+Retired Dayton Police Sergeant Chad Knight and Officers Vincent Carter, David Denlinger, Brian Rolfes, Ryan Nabel and Jeremy Campbell were in the district when the shooting occurred.

 Moments later, the officers said they remember hearing gunshots and everything falling into slow motion.